Bill Douglas: A Musical Autobiography

 [For a short biography suitable for press releases, program notes and so forth, please click here.]

 I was born in London, Ontario, Canada on November 7, 1944.
 My Father played trombone and sang in a big band, and my Mother played organ in church.
 My earliest memory is of myself playing in a one-man band with toy instruments when I was three.
-I began piano lessons at four and I taught myself ukelele and guitar when I was seven.
-At age eight, I started to write songs influenced by early rock musicians such as Little Richard, the Everly Brothers, and Elvis.
-My two brothers and I formed a band which performed these tunes and other rock songs from the 50's.
+I began piano lessons at four and I taught myself ukelele and guitar when I was about eight or nine.
+At age ten or eleven, I started to write songs influenced by early rock musicians such as Little Richard, the Everly Brothers, and Elvis.
+My two brothers and I formed a band which performed these tunes and other rock songs from the 50’s.

 When I was thirteen, I started to play bassoon, and became very interested in both classical music and jazz.
 By this time, I had definitely decided on a career in music.
 My heroes in jazz were Bill Evans, Miles Davis, and John Coltrane, and I wrote my first jazz tunes at fourteen.
 I received an “Associate of the Royal Conservatory of Toronto” diploma in classical piano at age seventeen.